sa-tre/satre-specification/docs/source/pillars/supporting.md

   - Recommended
 ```

+### Contract management

-**Contract management:** What the organisation does to ensure that all contracts are effectively managed within required frameworks.
+What the organisation does to ensure that all contracts are effectively managed within required frameworks.

 ```{list-table}
 :header-rows: 1